 Best women’s MTB saddles

 The Power saddle started as a women’s saddle, then gained popularity with male riders too, and has seen a lot of development since then.
-The addition of Mimic technology is probably the most impressive; zones of the saddle at the nose, channel and rear have had foam or gel placed in them that mimic the density of the soft tissue resting on them.
+The addition of Mimic technology is probably the most impressive; zones of the saddle at the nose, channel, and rear have had foam or gel placed in them that mimic the density of the soft tissue resting on them.

 The result is an impressively comfortable saddle that many riders swear is worth the slightly higher price tag.
 This is the entry-level model but if you want lighter and more high tech there are models above this one with titanium rails and carbon shells.

-While it looks like this saddle has a channel rather than cut out, it's actually somewhere between the two, with the central cut-out covered by a thin, density-matching layer that's designed to cushion the necessary area.
+While it looks like this saddle has a channel rather than cut out, it's somewhere between the two, with the central cut-out covered by a thin, density-matching layer that's designed to cushion the necessary area.

-Other features we love include the truncated nose and the flared wings which provide plenty of support and a nice bit of cushioning for the sit bones when pedalling.
+Other features we love include the truncated nose and the flared wings which provide plenty of support and a nice bit of cushioning for the sit bones when pedaling.
 All in all, this is the most comfortable saddle we’ve tested.

 An added bonus is that the saddle is compatible with Specialized’s SWAT (Storage, Water, Air, Tools) mounts which makes attaching a saddle bag or other kit a doddle.

-Designed specifically for women with a focus on endurance, trail and enduro MTB riding, the Fizik Luna X5 combines a narrow nose and wide wings with a wide main platform, and a slight rise to the rear.
+Designed specifically for women with a focus on endurance, trail, and enduro MTB riding, the Fizik Luna X5 combines a narrow nose and wide wings with a wide main platform, and a slight rise to the rear.
 This design offers plenty of cushioning for the sit bones, with the narrow nose and central cut-out providing the right blend of support without adding pressure to the soft tissue.

 The tip of the saddle nose is slightly bulbous which can rub uncomfortably towards the front of the genital area, so getting the saddle angle right is absolutely crucial here.

-The aforementioned wings are constructed from a thermoplastic elastomer that is more flexible than the main body of the saddle, which means they’ll flex and move with the upper legs while pedalling, reducing the chances of chafing or pressure points.
+The aforementioned wings are constructed from a thermoplastic elastomer that is more flexible than the main body of the saddle, which means they’ll flex and move with the upper legs while pedaling, reducing the chances of chafing or pressure points.
 One slight downside here is that the sharp angles of the wings mean that clothing can catch on them if moving in and out of the saddle a lot.

 If your main concern is comfort rather than weight or performance, then the Ergon SM Women saddle is an excellent choice for a very reasonable price.
 While it’s relatively heavy, it does offer plenty of supportive, dense foam which makes long rides a lot more pleasant.
 This foam is augmented by gel padding around the sides and the central cut-out, which relieves pressure on the soft tissue of the undercarriage and surrounding areas.